solhorn/AlternationRates/README.md

 # AlternationRates
-A toolkit for analyzing alternation behavior in Y- and T-maze DNMP experiments.
+A toolkit for analyzing alternation behavior in Y- and T-maze Delayed Non-Match to Position (DNMP) experiments.